Designer – Jaron Lanier

-Moondust is not only an art game, but its also one of the first examples of a music game, with music being rendered randomly by the Commodore 64 the further and further the game progresses.
-Though gameplay can be quite enjoyable once players get the hang of it, it does take a while to get into, and many other players may simply be left perplexed by how surreal and off-the-wall it is and was for the time.
+Moondust is not only an art game but its also one of the first examples of a music game, with music being rendered randomly by the Commodore 64 the further and further, the game progresses.
+Though the gameplay can be quite enjoyable once players get the hang of it, it does take a while to get into, and many other players may simply be left perplexed by how surreal and off-the-wall it is and was for the time.

 Graphics – 7/10

-Since video gaming technology was extremely limited at this point, compared to what it would become in the future, a lot of what games relied on at the time was a wide variety of different colours and as varying character sprites as could possibly be rendered.
-In this game, there’s certainly no shortage of colour, as many of them are displayed across the screen at the same time.
-The music can get pretty irritable after a while of playing, but the visual aspect was captivating enough, and seems less distracting the more players get used to the game’s general mechanics.
+Since video gaming technology was extremely limited at this point, compared to what it would become in the future, a lot of what games relied on at the time was a wide variety of different colors and as varying character sprites as could possibly be rendered.
+In this game, there’s certainly no shortage of color, as many of them are displayed across the screen at the same time.
+The music can get pretty irritable after a while of playing, but the visual aspect was captivating enough and seems less distracting the more players get used to the game’s general mechanics.

 Gameplay – 7/10

 The objective of the game is to guide the character across a bullseye at the center of the screen and land as much of the residue he generates behind him as possible into the bullseye, whilst trying to avoid four additional spaceships on the screen.
 I think I would best describe this game as Pac-Man in space since the objective is somewhat similar, and the amount of enemies is also identical; although I would make the assumption that the enemies don’t have the same level of artificial intelligence as the ghosts in Pac-Man.